This article was updated 8/4/2021.

 Tips for Homeschooling Children with Special Needs

-We have a child that has developmental delays and has been screened for dyslexia, as well as other issues.
-She is starting 3rd grade and we are starting our 6th year homeschooling her.
+We have a child diagnosed with dyslexia, as well as other issues.
+She is starting 4th grade and we are starting our 7th year homeschooling her.
 Here are some tips I have picked up:

 - Be patient!
 All kids are different…ask God to give you patience when necessary!
 (I ask for it constantly!)